johnbiundo/dev.to-articles/blog-posts/micro-nats-3/micro-nats-part3.md

         * topic: `'_INBOX.XVRL...'     // <-- sample reply topic name`
         * payload: `{customers: [{id: 1, name: 'nestjs.com'}]}`

 With that in mind, let's get busy!
-The __underlined__ descriptions above inform the names of our classes.
+The **bolded** descriptions above inform the names of our classes.

 For requirement 1-A, we have `src/common/serializers/outbound-message-external.serializer.ts` in our *nestHttpApp* project.
 Here's the code.
 The comments explain its intent.